bryanheinz/bin/readme.md

 # bin
-This repository is a collection of command line utilities that I've created.
+This repository is a collection of weird command line utilities that I've created.

 ## b64
 b64 is used to encode or decode base64 strings.